 Park your stroller.
-They aren't allowed inside the Holiday Train Show however you can leave them in the anteroom.
+They aren't allowed inside the Holiday Train Show, but you can leave it in the anteroom.

-The New York Botanical Garden Holiday Train Show is on view Saturday, November 15-Monday, January 19, 2015.
-Weekdays: $20 for adults, $10 for children ages 2-12.
-Weekends and peak days: $28 for adults, $16 for children ages 2-12.
+The New York Botanical Garden Holiday Train Show is on view Saturday, November 21-Monday, January 18, 2016.
+Prices range from FREE for members, up to $30 for adults at peak times.
 Visit the website for hours, dates and additional details.

 Other NYC Holiday Train Displays

 The Annual Holiday Train Show at the New York Transit Museum gallery annex in Grand Central Terminal is a cute but modest layout that takes visitors on an imaginary journey from the iconic station to the North Pole.
-The Lionel train show is on view Sunday, November 16-Sunday, February 22, 2015.
 FREE.

-The New-York Historical Society's seasonal exhibit, Holiday Express: Toys and Trains from the Jerni Collection, runs from Friday, November 21-Sunday, February 22, 2015.
-The display features playthings dating from 1850-1940 by some of the top toy makers of the era.
-A 360-degree mountain landscape in the Judith and Howard Berkowitz Sculpture Court is the centerpiece, but toys and trains will be on view throughout the first floor of the museum.
-Although only some of the trains move, theatrical lighting, sound effects and large-scale multimedia screens give the exhibition an immersive feel.
+The New-York Historical Society's seasonal exhibit, Holiday Express: Toys and Trains from the Jerni Collection displays playthings dating from 1850-1940 by some of the top toy makers of the era.
+If you went in 2014, you might find this display a bit scaled down.
+Toys and trains are on view throughout the first floor of the museum.
+More trains move this year than last and a new multimedia presentation with theatrical lighting and sound effects adds to the immersive feel.

 If you have preschoolers, consider visiting during the Historical Society's special All Aboard!
-Historic Train Weekend on December 13 and 14, featuring hands-on train-themed activities, a scavenger hunt and storytime.
-Free with museum admission: $19 for adults, $12 for students, $6 for children ages 5-13, free for kids under 5.
+Historic Train Weekend, featuring hands-on train-themed activities, a scavenger hunt and storytime.
+Free with museum admission.